Blizarre/euler-geocaching/README.md

 by solving problems derived from this project.

-To make things more interesting, I'll try to solve them using several programming languages, it will be a good excuse to start learning rust !
+To make things more interesting, I'll try to solve them using several programming languages, it will be a good excuse to start learning rust!

-However, the problem from the geocaching puzzle is often different than the one from euler, that's why I often give 2 different solutions.
+However, geocaching puzzle are often different than the one from euler, that's why I often give 2 different solutions.